Click here to apply - Application is Now Closed

-The AHIMA Foundation is proud to support those who have served our country through our Veterans Scholarship program.
-We seek to develop the next generation of health information management (HIM) professionals by helping our men and women in uniform move on to a bright new future and career in healthcare.
+The AHIMA Foundation is proud to support those who have served our country through our Veterans Scholarship program, an endowed scholarship.
+We seek to develop the next generation of health informatics and information management (HIIM) professionals by helping our men and women in uniform move on to a bright new future and career in healthcare.
 Get started now by reading the criteria below outlining how to qualify for the scholarship!

 Intent and Eligibility